BroncoSpace-Lab/scales-docs/docs/imx8x_merger.md

 **OBC fault**

-- If the OBC hangs and fails to pet the watchdog, it is power-cycled
+- If the OBC hangs and fails to pet the watchdog, it is power-cycled.
+The OBC should always be on by design.
-- The load switch enable pin is held high relative to the battery voltage
+- A build in Fault Protection Manager was designed and implemented in the flight software, more information about it can be found [here](https://github.com/BroncoSpace-Lab/fprime-scales/blob/lucadev/scales/scalesSvc/FPManager/docs/sdd.md)

 **Jetson fault**